ts-engine/ts-engine/packages/_docs/content/docs/02-running-your-app.md

 # pass ts-engine options before the file you want to run
 tse run --watch src/index.ts

-# pass options you want forwarded to your app after the file you want to run
+# pass your app options after the file you want to run
 tse run src/index.ts --port 3000
 ```